Databricks

 4. On the Serverless Starter Warehouse page, click the Connection details tab.

-5. Copy the Server hostname and HTTP path credentials to paste into the MoEngage App marketplace.
+5. Copy the Server hostname and HTTP path credentials to paste into the MoEngage App Marketplace.

 info